CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 empty_bags_2 = ScatteredBags([[1, 2], Int[], [3, 4, 5], Int[]])
 ```

 To obtain the vector representation for a bag, be it for dircetly predicting some value or using it to represent some higher-level structures, we need to deal with these empty bags.
 This is done in [Bag aggregation](@ref).
-Each [`AggregationOperator`](@ref) carries a vector of parameters `ψ`, initialized to zeros upon creation:
+Each [`AbstractAggregation`](@ref) operator carries a vector of parameters `ψ`, initialized to zeros upon creation:

 ```@repl missing
-a = summax_aggregation(2)
+a = SegmentedSumMax(2)
 ```

 When we evaluate any [`BagModel`](@ref), these values are used to compute output for empty bags instead of the aggregation itself.
 See the demo below: